Purchasing at Macalester

 Highlander – The Shop at Macalester

-Highlander - The Shop at Macalester, run by Follett, features sweatshop-free and environmentally and socially responsible apparel, school supplies from recycled content, cap and gown recycling, textbook rental and donation.
+Highlander – The Shop at Macalester, run by Follett, features sweatshop-free and environmentally and socially responsible apparel, school supplies from recycled content, cap and gown recycling, textbook rental and donation.
 Follett also employs an independent third party business to double check that all of their clothing is sourced responsibly.

 Worker’s Rights Consortium Standards